Hurricanes score season-low in loss to No. 1-ranked Cavaliers

 Miami never led in the contest but had a handful of runs to cut the deficit to within five points in the second half, but Virginia always had an answer.

-“When you put too much pressure on yourself to do more, you end up doing less,” Miami coach Jim Larrañaga said.
+“When you put too much pressure on yourself to do more, you end up doing less,” Larrañaga said.
 “I think that’s what happened with some of the young guys tonight.”

 The Cavaliers shot 46 percent from the field, consistently slicing through the Canes’ zone defense with methodical passing to the open man.